-Lookup NU author(s)
+Lookup NU author(s): David Moseley,

-Dr Vivienne Baumfield
+Dr Vivienne Baumfield,

-Dr Elaine Hall
+Dr Elaine Hall,

 This report examines how educators and psychologists seek to foster positive thinking, learning and behaviour change in prisons.
 Part A focuses on the English Speaking Board’s oral communication courses, looking at evidence from observations, interviews and feedback, and at participants’ reoffending rates.
 Part B is a complementary account of desk-based research focusing on cognitive skill development programmes.
 The authors argue that prisons should be designed as ‘thinking environments’, and that oral and thinking skills interventions should continue in the community after prisoners’ release.
 The report will be of value to policy-makers, managers, teachers and researchers.

-Learning and Skills Research Centre
+Institution: Learning and Skills Research Centre

 Place Published: London

 Notes: Both parts of the report examine ways in which educators and psychologists seek to foster positive thinking, learning and behavioural change in prisons.
 Acknowledging that transfer of

 knowledge and skills to different contexts is problematical, the authors argue that prisons should be designed as ‘thinking environments’ and that oral communication and thinking skills